 Comprehensive examinations are required of all doctoral students after 80% of the prescribed coursework has been completed, but within five years from the date the student was admitted to the program.
-The examinations may not be taken until the candidate’s academic GradPlan has been approved and filed with the Student Affairs Office or through GradPlan.
+The examinations may not be taken until the candidate’s academic plan of study has been approved through GradPlan.
 Failure to do so renders the exam invalid.
 All examinees must have completed the research practicum and filed the EPET Research Practicum Completion Form before taking the comprehensive examination.
 Candidates may count courses taken during the term immediately preceding the examination as meeting the requirements that 80% of coursework be completed before taking the exam(s).
 Students must be registered for classes the semester of the exam.
-Fall registration is required for the August exam and spring registration for the January exam.

-The comprehensive exam is administered in August of the Fall semester and January of the Spring semester.
+The comprehensive exam is administered in September or October of the Fall semester and March or April of the Spring semester.
 Students planning to take the comprehensive exam must submit the Application for Doctoral Comprehensive Examination form before the end of the registration period.
 Both new candidates and those re-taking part or all of the examination must file the application for comprehensive examination with the SPRC representative.
 Examinees are required to answer all designated exam questions on the first attempt.